Guide to Letters of Credit

 Letter of Credit Example

-Here’s an example of a letter of credit: Wells Fargo provides commercial letters of credit and stand-by letters of credit within two weeks.
-The funds are secured through deposits at Wells Fargo, and the terms are renewable.
-These documents can help reassure parties doing business internationally, with new-to-them businesses or clients who have recently started a business.
+Here’s an example of a letter of credit: A bank provides commercial letters of credit and stand-by letters of credit within two weeks.
+The funds are secured through deposits at the bank, and the terms are renewable.
+These documents can help reassure parties doing business internationally with new businesses or clients who have recently started a business.

 The Money Behind a Letter of Credit